 Since (most) dogs don’t wear shoes, their paw pads are exposed to the environment all day, every day.
 Soaking them in lukewarm water and wiping with a towel after a walk or outdoor playtime is an easy way to keep those adorable paws fresh.
 You can also trim the hair that grows between their digits to minimize how much environmental bacteria and fungi their feet pick up.

 To a Point

 There is a point when a dog’s delicate balance gets upended.
-A bacterial or fungal infection can create a strong, yeasty odor and should be addressed without delay.
-Beyond this, off-putting smells can sometimes be explained by other serious health problems like a tumor, growth, or injury.
+A bacterial or fungal infection can create a strong, yeasty odor and should be addressed without quickly.
+Off-putting smells can sometimes be explained by other serious health problems like a tumor, growth, or injury.

 The health and wellness of your dog can be directly related to their paws.
 They rely on their feet to get them anywhere they want to go (and they want to go everywhere!).
 Paw troubles make for an unhappy pooch, which is why taking extra care of their feet is incredibly important.